iPad 6 Wi-Fi Left Antenna Replacement

 Step 3

-- Pull that blue handle back to release the Anti-Clamp’s arms.
-It’s as easy as that!
+- Give that blue handle a gentle pull backward to free the Anti-Clamp's arms.

-- Place something soft under your iPad to keep it steady and level between the suction cups.
-No wobbles allowed!
+- Slip something under your iPad to keep it nice and level between those suction cups.

-- Position those suction cups right around the middle of the left edge—one up top and one at the bottom.
-They need to be evenly spaced!
+- Line up the suction cups in the middle of the left edge—one up top, one down below.

 Step 4

-- Pull the blue handle forward to lock those arms in place.
+- Give that blue handle a friendly tug forward to lock those arms in place.

-- Give the handle a solid 360-degree twist, or until the cups begin to stretch and do their thing.
+- Spin the handle clockwise a full 360 degrees, or until you feel the cups starting to stretch things out.

-- Keep those suction cups in perfect alignment.
-If they start to drift out of line, just loosen them a bit and gently realign the arms to keep everything on track.
+- Keep those suction cups playing nice and aligned.
+If they start getting out of sync, just loosen them a tad and realign the arms—easy peasy.

 Step 5